hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 #### Standard: 9-12.CT.8

-### Aim: How do we use the for loop to draw a regular polygon?
+### Aim: How do we use the for loop to draw a regular polygon / create some art!?

 ---